 - NZAOC No 44, Private George Henry Gedson.

 - NZAOC No 163, Private William Alexander Larkin.

-It is unknown if this building was occupied by all the Ordnance Staff, of they were employed in different locations, but what is know is that by 1921 as the Army demobilised and wartime facilities closed.
-Up to its closure in 1921 the Palmerston North Detachment was primarily concerned with transferring stores to Featherston Camp and conditioning many auctions and tenders for surplus Camp Equipment and Clothing.
+It is unknown if this building was occupied by all the Ordnance Staff or if they were employed in different locations, but what is known is that by 1921 as the Army demobilised and wartime facilities closed.
+Up to its closure in 1921, the Palmerston North Detachment was primarily concerned with transferring stores to Featherston Camp and conditioning many auctions and tenders for surplus Camp Equipment and Clothing.